rishab-iyer1/mindeye_preproc/README.md

 1. data transfer
     - ```ssh ri4541@scotty.princeton.edu```
-    - Create a new data folder, e.g. data_sub-003_ses-01 and subfolders called “dicom” and “work”
+    - Create a new folder called "data" and subfolders called “dicom” and “work”
+        - this way you don't have to modify globals.sh; it looks for a folder named "data"
+        - later, rename with BIDS name e.g. data_sub-003_ses-01
     - transfer dicoms from jukebox to the newly created data folder
-        - example usage: ```rsync -aP /jukebox/dicom/conquest/Prisma-MSTZ400D/NormaL/2024/003_ses01_rtmindeye-1213-1401/ /jukebox/norman/rsiyer/rtmindeye/<data>/dicom```
+        - example usage: ```rsync -aP /jukebox/dicom/conquest/Prisma-MSTZ400D/NormaL/2024/003_ses01_rtmindeye-1213-1401/ /jukebox/norman/rsiyer/rtmindeye/data/dicom```
     - Rename the dcm folder to the dicom's name, e.g. 03_ses01_rtmindeye-1213-1401